 If you are considering placing your child for adoption, we can offer you the steps and information to help you along the way.

-Find the agency you’d like to work with.
+Find the adoption agency you’d like to work with for putting your baby for adoption.
 It’s helpful to find a local one as they understand the adoption laws in your state, but more importantly, they have caring staff to assist you and provide Hope and Encouragement as you navigate the decisions you will be making.

 Our agency staff will be there all along your journey and can be as involved as you choose.
 We are there to help you, before and after, you deliver your child.

 Your chosen local adoption agency will help you make an “Adoption Plan” and that will include what you’d like to have happen in the hospital at delivery.
 Do you want the adoptive couple there?
 Do you want them to come after you deliver the baby?
 How much interaction would you like with the baby while you’re in the hospital and after delivery?
 Would you like your chosen family to attend prenatal doctor visits with you?
 These are all things that you get to decide.
 This is your adoption plan.

 Also, you can choose what level of contact you’d like after the baby is born and placed with the family you have chosen.
 Would you like a completely Open adoption-with occasional contact?
 Would you prefer a “semi-open” adoption with pictures through text and email, and a possible annual visit?
 Do you think you’d rather just have pictures?
 This is your choice.
 You can even change your mind as time goes on and your feelings and needs change.